Lake Texcoco Ecological Park

-The Lake Texcoco Ecological Park, officially called Proyecto Ecológico Lago de Texcoco (PELT), is a project of the government of Mexico which consists of an urban park in the State of Mexico.
+The Lake Texcoco Ecological Park, officially called Parque Ecológico Lago de Texcoco (PELT), is a national park in the State of Mexico, and a federal government project.
 It is part of the larger metropolitan area in the Valley of Mexico, around Mexico City.

 The planned area for the park is 14,000 ha, of which 4,800 ha will be public spaces.
-At an unspecified date in 2023, the government expects to open the park to the public.
+The park was inaugurated by the president of Mexico Andrés Manuel López Obrador on 30 August 2024.
+The park was designated after the cancelling of an airport in the same location.

-The park has been internationally praised as both a major ecological restoration project, and having great potential for climate adaptation for Mexico City.
+The park is both a major ecological restoration project, and possesses great potential for climate adaptation for Mexico City.